pallets-eco/flask-admin/README.rst

 using a consistent look and feel.
 Flask-Admin architecture is very flexible, there's no need to monkey-patch anything, every single aspect of the library can be customized.

-While Flask-Admin is constantly evolving, its production ready and being used in quite a few projects.
+While Flask-Admin is constantly evolving, extensively tested and production ready.

 Documentation
 -------------